holixon/emn/docs/reference-guide/language-specification.md

 1. A trigger can only be connected with a command
 2. A command can be connected to an event or an error
 3. An event can be connected to automation, translation or query
+4. An external event can be connected to translation only
-4. A query can be connected to a view or external system
+5. A query can be connected to a view or external system
-5. An automation can be connected to a command
+6. An automation can be connected to a command
-6. A translation can be connected to event or external event
+7. A translation can be connected to a command, an event or an external event

 ## EMN Document

 An EMN document is an XML document compliant to EMN XML Schema.
 This section describes the structure of the document and its elements.
 In general, the document is separated into several sections: models (types, timelines, specifications) and diagrams.

-### Definition
+### Definitions

 #### Purpose